Al0den/tester.nvim/README.md

     name = "testerFile"
 })

 --Get the status of the testing file.
-False if not opened, otherwise returns the window ID of the file require"tester".isOpened()
+False if not opened, otherwise returns the window ID of the window containing the buffer require"tester".isOpened()
 ```

 ## Roadmap

-- Add a `copy` function to copy whole file content
 - Add relative path support for `write` function
 - Add custom file headers, especially for C with classic packages included in a single header